Sebastian Burduja: Early life and education

+He also graduated from Stanford University (BA) and Harvard University (MBA and MPP).

 Career

 He did internships at the United Nations (UN) – Economic Commission for Europe, in Geneva, at the consulting firm McKinsey & Company, in Bucharest, as well as at the Ministry of Foreign Affairs – NATO Division, at National Endowment for Democracy (Washington DC) and the Freeman Spogli Institute for International Studies (Stanford CA), where he worked as an assistant to the renowned political analyst, Prof. Dr. Larry Diamond.
 At Harvard, he collaborated with, among others, professors Steve Jarding and David Gergen.

 Between 2011 and 2012, he was a consultant for Dalberg Global Development Advisors, a strategic advisory company that develops country strategies and high-level development projects for emerging countries, in partnership with organizations such as the G20, the World Bank, the United Nations, etc.

 From 2012 to 2015, he worked as a development specialist at the World Bank, headquartered in Washington D.C., coordinating projects for the Europe and Central Asia region, including Romania.
 He was the main author or co-author of 22 technical reports for Romania.
 He gave a presentation at the World Bank on "Reshaping the Economic Geography of Romania".

 In April 2016, he was elected president of the Youth Civic Action Platform (PACT) party.
 PACT has been noted for several new projects, including: The Citizens' Pact, the candidez.eu platform for supporting all independent candidates and contesting candidates in local elections of candidates suspected of defrauding lists of supporters.
 The party nominated 100 candidates in the June 2016 local elections.

 He is one of the main promoters of the August 10 #diasporaacasa protest.
 In June 2018, he registers with his mobile phone at Otopeni airport and tells his story of returning home after the years spent in the United States of America, with the call to the diaspora to come to Bucharest on August 10.
 The video went viral, reaching over 1.5 million Romanians.
 Moise Guran credits him with the merit of spreading the idea of a diaspora protest in Romania.